sumit-mahajan/refi/README.md

 ## Introduction

-Refi, (Reputation + Finance) is a variable rate lending and borrowing protocol that maintains a credit score for its users and provides benefits to them accordingly.
-It takes its core functionality from AAVE v2.
+Refi, (Reputation + Finance) is a variable interest rate lending and borrowing protocol that maintains a credit score for its users and provides benefits to them accordingly.
+It also issues on-chain credit cards to users for easy external payments.
+Refi takes its core functionality from [AAVE v2](https://github.com/aave/protocol-v2).

 ## Documentation